-- An assessment of the risks associated with the event. - Communications arrangement (between safety ships, event organisers, officials, marshals, participants, safety authorities and emergency services). - Provision of emergency, lifesaving and safety equipment for the immediate use of all participants in the event of an emergency. - The positioning of suitably crewed and equipped safety ships. - Provision of first aid facilities. - Arrangements to ensure material safety and the personal safety of all spectators, non-participants and participants. - Arrangements to ensure that spectators are kept at a safe distance.
+- An assessment of the risks associated with the event.
+Consideration must be given to prevailing conditions on each part of the event area rather than a single assessment for the entire area. - Communications arrangement (between safety ships, event organisers, officials, marshals, participants, safety authorities and emergency services). - Provision of emergency, lifesaving and safety equipment for the immediate use of all participants in the event of an emergency.

+- The positioning of suitably crewed and equipped safety ships. - · Provision of first aid facilities. - Arrangements to ensure material safety and the personal safety of all spectators, non-participants and participants. - Arrangements to ensure that spectators are kept at a safe distance.